GameBuilder202/Hexagn/README.md

 What does it have to offer?
 A full detailed description, documentation, and installation process of the language.

-> However..
-The previous/legacy [Hexagn C++](https://github.com/emm312/Hexagn) would not be supported in the webpages.

 ## Official Discord server

 [Visit the official Hexagn Discord server!](https://discord.gg/invite/t75crS5XBe)

-*Note that each updates or bulletin in the server will be related to Hexagn-rust and not C++ Hexagn*

 ## License